kubesure/arch-drone/gist.md

     Process:
     1. Log the navigation start.
     2. Hover for a second to stabilize the drone.
-    3. Calculate the distance to travel and log the information.
+    3. Calculate the distance + buffer to travel and log the information.
     4. Move the drone forward by the calculated distance.
-    5. Perform x-axis correction.
-    6. Return success status and the ring object.
+    5. Return success status and the ring object.
     """
     logger.info(f"Navigating to ring {inn.ring_color} at position {inn.ring_position}")
     hover_time(1)  # Hover to stabilize the drone

-    # Calculate the distance to travel
+    # Calculate the distance to travel add buffer to move beyond the edge of the ring
     distance_to_travel = ring.z + constants.buffer_distance
     logger.info(f"Moving forward -- {distance_to_travel} = {ring.z} + {constants.buffer_distance}")

     # Move the drone forward
     drone.move_forward(distance_to_travel)

-    # Perform x-axis correction
-    do_x_correction(cap_reader_writer, drone, inn, ring)

-    return True, ring
     #... more code in simple.py
 ```

 #### Challenges and Solutions
 We faced several challenges, from setting up the drone's SDK to debugging the navigation algorithms.

-Our persistence and
-collaborative effort helped us overcome these hurdles, leading to a successful project.
+- **Challenge and Solution:**

-- **Challenge:** Integrating the Tello drone with OpenCV.
+  - Integrating the Tello drone with OpenCV.
-  - **Solution:** We used the `djitellopy` library to facilitate communication with the Tello drone and handled video streaming with OpenCV.
+    - We used the `djitellopy` library to facilitate communication with the Tello drone and handled video with OpenCV.
+    - Used version 2.4.0 for better camera support or else red and yellow colors appear blue.
-- **Challenge:** Navigation algorithms.
+  - Navigation algorithms and Drone API.
-  - or else you drone will not navigate well with DJI tello library.
-If its crashes behave cranky re-calibrate.
+    - If the drone crashes or behaves cranky, re-calibrate using the Tello app.
+    - After a crash or for unknown reasons if Tello drone responds with out-of-range errors do re-calibration.
+      Tello sensors and firmware assume the drone is operating out of range on x-axis and y-axis.
+    - Only take off if the drone battery is 80% charged or else it can impact throttle and roll.
-  - Its highly recommend to use a PID controller to avoid the out calibration errors even when you re-calibrate sometime.
+    - It's highly recommended to use a PID controller to avoid the out of range errors even when you re-calibrate.
+      Refer to common.py for the PID controller.
+We could not implement as we ran out of time for testing.
-- **Challenge:** Developing reliable object detection algorithms.
+  - Developing reliable object detection algorithms.
-  - **Solution:** We experimented with different thresholding and contour detection techniques to identify objects and navigate accordingly.
+    - We experimented with different detection techniques to identify objects before finalizing
+      detection through contours as that work best for a colored rings.
+    - Better approach could be would be to use Yolo + OpenCV
+  - Focal length for Distance calculation or Z-axis or pitch distance.
+    - The focal length of 42 is accurate for Tello drone.
+    - However, a better approach would be to use camera calibration and chessboard pattern technique.
+      Refer to calibration/calibrate.py and data/images/chessboard.
+The code calculates the correct camera
+      calibration.
+But, Drone camera focal length using calibration matrix and coefficients needs more work.

 #### Results and Demonstration
-The outcome was a fully functional autonomous drone capable of navigating through various environments.
-Below are some key highlights from the video demonstration:
+The outcome was a fully functional autonomous drone capable of navigating through yellow rings.
+Below are some key
+highlights from the video demonstration:

 1. **Takeoff and Initialization (0:00 - 0:10)**
-   - The drone takes off smoothly and initializes its systems, preparing for autonomous navigation.
+   - The drone takes off smoothly and initializes for its first pitch.

-2. **Object Detection in Action (0:20 - 0:30)**
+2. **Object Detection in Action (Throughout the video)**
    - The drone successfully identifies objects in its path using the OpenCV-based detection algorithm.
-The contours of the objects are highlighted in the video.
+The contours of
+     the objects are highlighted in the video.

-3. **Navigation Decisions (0:30 - 0:40)**
+3. **Navigation Decisions (0:30–0:50)**
-   - Based on the detected objects, the drone makes decisions to move left, right, or forward.
-This part of the video shows the drone avoiding obstacles effectively.
+   - Based on the detected objects, the drone makes decisions to move left, right, adjustments.

-4. **Distance Calculation (0:40 - 0:50)**
+4. **Distance Calculation (Throughout the video)**
-   - The drone calculates the distance to nearby objects using a simple linear relationship.
-This helps it maintain a safe distance while navigating.
+   - The drone calculates the distance to the nearest ring.
+Watch distance besides letter 'Z'

-5. **Successful Navigation (0:50 - 1:00)**
+5. **Successful Navigation and landing (1:18 - 1:23)**
-   - The drone successfully navigates through the environment, demonstrating its ability to avoid obstacles and follow a path autonomously.
+   - The drone successfully navigates through the yellow rings and land, demonstrating its ability to avoid obstacles

-6. **Landing (1:10 - 1:20)**
-   - After completing its navigation task, the drone lands safely, showing the effectiveness of the landing procedures implemented.
+     and follow a path autonomously.

 [Watch the video demonstration](https://youtu.be/L_odr1_XLm4)

 #### Conclusion
 This project taught us a lot about the intricacies of computer vision and quadcopters.
-We are excited about the future possibilities
+We are excited about the future
-and improvements we can make like using Yolo + OpenCv, re-enforcement Learning and building our [drone](https://www.amazon.ae/gp/cart/view.html?ref_=nav_top_cart)
+possibilities and improvements we can make, like using Yolo + OpenCv, re-enforcement learning and building our own [drone](https://www.amazon.ae/gp/cart/view.html?ref_=nav_top_cart)
 with Raspberry Pi

 #### Acknowledgments
-Special thanks to Viral Gohil for his invaluable contribution object detection and distance calculation.
+Special thanks to Viral Gohil for his contribution as a team member and to the critical distance calculation.